Statues and monuments in Tower Hamlets

 It was then loaned by Tower Hamlets to the Yorkshire Sculpture Park until October 2017.
 In 2012, Tower Hamlets decided to sell the sculpture, leading to a public campaign to prevent the sale.

 Old Flo is now at Canary Wharf, on private land, yet back on public display.
-After having survived vandalism, the demolition of her original home, a custody fight and sale attempts by the council, it seems deserving of an, ‘All’s well that ends well!’
+After having survived vandalism, the demolition of her original home, a custody fight, and sale attempts by the council, we’re lucky it’s still around.

 Enjoyed this?
 Check out our tour of the best street art around Roman Road.